Walking

 The Stephen Langton Trail.
 Follow in Magna Carta’s footsteps with this 16.5 miles trail from Langton-by-Wragby, the birthplace of Archbishop Stephen Langton who was key in the sealing of the Magna Carta, to the historic City of Lincoln.

 Water Rail Way, Southrey to Stixwould [pdf / 2.5 MB].
 The Water Railway follows the bank of the River Witham and is on the track bed of the railway which travelled from Lincoln to Boston.
-Southrey to Stixwould is a short part of the route (approx. 1.7 miles linear and 3.4 miles circular).
+Southrey to Stixwould is a short part of the route (approximately 1.7 miles linear and 3.4 miles circular) and is a Countryside Walks for All route.
 View the full 33 mile route on the Sustrans website.

 Stagecoach InterConnect Bus Walks are a great way explore the Lincolnshire countryside using the bus network.
 Each walk starts at a bus stop and is a linear walk that will finish at another to allow you to travel back to your starting point.
 Walking routes in West Lindsey include: